-A student may be reinstated to class upon written approval by the major instructor of the course and the instructor's division chair or the vice president for academic affairs.
-The official form must be processed in the Admissions and Records Office.
+A student may be reinstated to class upon written approval by the major instructor of the course and the instructor's division chair/director or the Dean of Instruction.
+The official form must be processed in the Admission and Records Office.